 Any request received from a competent national authority must comply with the judicial and/or legal processes that correspond to the country in question.
 At Telefónica we only respond to requests from Competent Authorities as laid down in our Global Rule on Requests made by Competent Authorities.
 At Telefónica we do not respond to private requests, but only deal with requests from authorities that are empowered to do so by the law.

-However, as a sole exception, in order to proactively fight against contents and images of sexual abuse of minors on the internet, at Telefónica we proceed to block these materials in accordance with the guidelines and lists provided by the Internet Watch Foundation.
+In order to proactively fight against contents and images of sexual abuse of minors on the internet, at Telefónica we proceed to proactively to block these materials in accordance with the guidelines and lists provided by the Internet Watch Foundation.